tkem/uritools/docs/index.rst

 .. autofunction:: uridecode

+   If `encoding` is set to :const:`None`, return the percent-decoded `obj` as a :class:`bytes` object.
+Otherwise, replace any percent-encodings and decode `obj` using the codec registered for `encoding`, returning a Unicode string.
+The default encoding is :const:`utf-8`.

-   `string` may be either a Unicode string or a `bytes-like object`_.
+   `obj` may be either a Unicode string or a `bytes-like object`_.

 .. autofunction:: uriencode

+   If `encoding` is set to :const:`None` and `obj` is a `bytes-like object`_, replace any characters not in :const:`UNRESERVED` or `safe` with their corresponding percent-encodings and return the result as a :class:`bytes` object.
+Otherwise, encode `obj` using the codec registered for `encoding` before replacing any percent encodings.
+The default encoding is :const:`utf-8`.

-   `string` may be either a Unicode string or a `bytes-like object`_, while `safe` must be a :class:`bytes` object containg ASCII characters only.
+   `obj` may be either a Unicode string or a `bytes-like object`_, while `safe` must be a :class:`bytes` object containg ASCII characters only.

-   This function should not be confused with :func:`urllib.urlencode`, which does something completely different.

 Constants